neogeny/TatSu/docs/parserconfig.rst

     memo_cache_size: int = MEMO_CACHE_SIZE

 The size of the cache for memos.
-As parsing progresses, previous memos are rarely needed, so there's a bound to the number of memos saved (currently 1024).
+As parsing progresses, previous memos are seldom needed, so there's a bound to the number of memos saved (currently 1024).

 colorize